Lawyers looking over documents

 Scope of Authority

-An enduring guardian is authorized to make decisions about matters such as accommodation, health care, medical treatment, and lifestyle choices on behalf of the appointor.
+An enduring guardian is authorised to make decisions about matters such as accommodation, health care, medical treatment, and lifestyle choices on behalf of the appointor.
 The scope of authority can be tailored to the appointor's preferences and needs.

 Enduring Guardianship Document